AnzeLovse/mag/README.md

 ### Step 5: Investigate results

-After successful execution, you can create a inspect an interactive HTML report made with MultiQC.
+After successful execution, you can inspect the interactive HTML report made with MultiQC.
 It is located in `results_timecourse/qc/multiqc.html`

 For more information about MultiQC please see the [official webpage](https://multiqc.info/) and tool documentation.